rraju002/RegaxTutorial/README.md

 - Brackets `[]` define the character class.
 Any character inside the brackets will produce a match the Regex pattern.
 This is unless the negate character(`^`) precedes the characters in the class.`[a-z]` defines any character class that is within the alphabet (including both upper/lower cases because of `i`).

 ### Greedy and Lazy Match
+- Greedy and lazy quantifiers are related to the usage of quantifiers and what is being matched.
+Greedy quanitifiers match with as many items as possible such as `+` used above.
+However, a lazy match will attempt to match a Regex Pattern at least once.

 ### Boundaries